7 HubPages Personalities You May Recognize

 You think this, not because he's someone who doesn't have a life, nor because he's a know it all or even a schmoozer.
 No, you think this because you know you can't do it as well as him.
 Tom has a gift.
 Social-networking is his forte, one thing he's so good at doing.
 Everyone loves Tom, and no one forgets him.

-Your words of advice?
+Some words of advice?

 - Reach out ~ make an acquaintance, and don't be afraid to expand your horizon.